Change log

 Current public record freshness and review state.

 University of Oregon currently has 5 source-backed claim records and 6 official source attributions.
 Latest tracked changed date: May 19, 2026.
+No tracker diff rows are recorded in the latest public release.

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.

-University of Oregon current policy evidence
+University of Oregon combined release diff

 +10-0